 At its most basic level, a vertical garden is a garden attached to either an exterior or interior wall.
 It can be composed of plants rooted in soil and suspended in containers from a grid.

 Vertical garden made from potted plants

 Or, it can be self-sustaining and soil-less.
-In the latter case, plants receive water and nutrients from within a modular structure and the structure acts as the ‘soil’ in which the plants grow.
+In the latter case, plants receive water and nutrients from within a modular structure.
+The structure acts as the ‘soil’ in which the plants grow.

 Vertical garden with hydroponic vegetables

-These days, there are all sorts of DIY kits and ready-made living wall systems available for building green walls.
+Nowadays, there are all sorts of DIY kits and ready-made living wall systems available for building green walls.
 There are also many companies that specialize in installing them.
-The standard components of a green wall include: 1. a frame, 2. waterproof backing or panels, water-absorbing fabric in which to nest the plants and 3. an automatic irrigation system (and plants, of course).
+The standard components of a green wall include: 1) a frame; 2) waterproof backing or panels and water-absorbing fabric in which to nest the plants: and 3) an automatic irrigation system.
 A green wall is traditionally attached to a wall, but it can also be freestanding.

 One Central Park, Sydney, Australia

 The largest vertical garden in the world is attached to the exterior walls of One Central Park, a pair of residential towers located in Sydney, Australia.
 It was designed by Patrick Blanc, a French botanist, considered the inventor of the vertical garden idea (mur végétal.)